telerik/document-processing-docs/knowledge-base/pdf-invisible-signatures.md

 ## Solution

 The invisible signature is created by not setting the size to the signature widget.
-It can not be achieved without the use of signature flags.
+It can be achieved with the use of signature flags.

 **RadPdfProcessing**  offers the ability to set the signature flags.
 The possible values are as specified in the PDF Standard: